The cloud doesn't exist: pitfalls and dangers of the proprietary cloud and open-source alternatives

 Is this really the future?
 No longer knowing where your data is?

-Semantic shift in the word "cloud
+Semantic shift of the word "cloud

 Cloud" doesn't really exist any more, because it has lost its meaning.
 From a delocalized web infrastructure with resources scattered across several machines, a semantic shift has gradually taken place.